Trauma Transformation

 In all of my dreams.

-Lord, you make beauty out of ash.
+you make beauty from ash.

 Admin.
 “What Is Trauma.”
 Center for Treatment of Anxiety & Mood Disorders, 2 Sept.
 2022,